Applier configuration

 Description

-To optimize resources that that are not Kubernetes workload types, the Applier needs additional RBAC permissions on the API group and resources.
+To optimize resources that are not Kubernetes workload types, the Applier needs additional RBAC permissions on the API group and resources.

 Example